Applications for ST3 and ST4 Posts

 Due to the nature of single-centre interviews, if you are unable to attend interview we will be unable to progress your application, even if eligible, on this occasion.

 All appointable applicant will be ranked in accordance with interview score.
 Offers will be made in accordance with this rank and post preferences selected.
-Offers will commence in the week of 5 May 2014.

 The UK health departments have been working with trainee doctors and other stakeholders to put in place an offers process allowing applicants to receive all their training offers electronically.
 The process for making offers for specialty training posts will co-ordinate all first offers across all specialties so that applicants can accept, reject or hold an offer.